Status: Received Royal Assent June 11, 2018

 All Albertans should feel safe when accessing any health care service, including abortion services.

-- help protect women and health care providers from safety and harassment concerns
+We've established new rules to help protect women and health care providers from safety and harassment concerns and remove barriers that impede access to abortion services.

 The new rules: